djl997/blade-shortcuts/README.md

 ```

 ### nl2br
 How to display input from a `textarea` in a read-only situation?
-Maybe you use `{!! $comment !!}`, or you sacrifice the newlines if it would be too unsafe.
-That is no longer necessary, use the new `@nl2br` directive.
+Maybe you use `{!! $comment !!}` to get unexcaped data.
+In this way, you loose the XSS prevention, so maybe you sacrifice the newlines if the risk is too high.
+Now, that is no longer necessary: use the `@nl2br` directive.
 ```blade
 @nl2br('Your view will show newlines.\n\n Very intuitive.')
 <!--